 Just Moved to Edmond?
 Get Enrollment Information for 2022-2023

-New Edmond residents who wish to enroll their children (K-12) in Edmond Public Schools before the start of the 2016-2017 school year should go to their child’s school.
-The district’s centralized enrollment center (held every summer for two weeks) is now closed.
+New Edmond residents who want to enroll their children in Edmond Public Schools before the start of the 2022-23 school year can do so at the district’s enrollment center from 8 a.m. to 4 p.m.
+Monday-Thursday.

+Parents and guardians are encouraged to access and complete all forms in advance.
 Documentation needed at the time of enrollment includes two verifiable proofs of residency, a legal birth certificate, immunization records and a photo ID of the parent or guardian.
-To speed up the enrollment process, parents are encouraged to download and complete the necessary forms in the enrollment packet (one packet for each child you wish to enroll) in advance.
-Children must live in Edmond to enroll in Edmond schools.

 If a divorce has been granted, the decree will state which parent has legal custody.
-If the decree awards joint custody and each parent contributes in “substantial degree” to the child’s support while they have custody, then the residence in which the child resides on a regular basis determines the legal residency of the child.
+If the decree awards joint custody, and each parent contributes in a “substantial degree” to the child’s support while they have custody, then the residence in which the child resides on a regular basis determines the legal residency of the child for school attendance.